AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/personalization/contexthub.md

 # ContextHub {#contexthub}

-ContextHub is a framework for storing, manipulating, and presenting context data allowing you to:
+ContextHub is a framework for storing, manipulating, and presenting context data.
+It's primary feature is offering the ability to [view context data while simulating and switching between various personas.](/help/sites-cloud/authoring/personalization/contexthub.md)

+The ContextHub allowing you to:

-* [Present, view, and simulate user experience](#presentation) while authoring pages using context data.
+* [Present, view, switch personas, and simulate user experience](#presentation) while authoring pages using context data.
 * [Persist context data](#persistence) on your website as a data layer representation.
 * [Manage segments](#segmentation) for the selected context.